Azure/aztk/docker-image/README.md

 ENV SPARK_HOME /home/spark-current
 ENV PATH $SPARK_HOME/bin:$PATH
 ```

+If you are using your own version of Spark, make that it is symlinked by "/home/spark-current". **$SPARK_HOME**, must also point to "/home/spark-current".

 ## Hosting your Docker Image
 By default, this toolkit assumes that your Docker images are publicly hosted on Docker Hub.
 However, we also support hosting your images privately.